chanchal-kumar-mandal/learningboxpro/README.md

 ### Set up Github Hosting
 1. Create a GitHub Repository
+	Go to GitHub and create a new repository for your project.
+	Initialize the repository with a README if you like.
 2. Push Your React App to GitHub (if not already done)

 	git init  # Initialize git if not done already